 *The shifts are in 4-hour blocks, and are available before, during, and after sale hours.
 So there's something for everyone, and plenty of shifts available but they're offered on a first come, first serve basis.
 We also ask that you not bring children with you for your scheduled shift unless they are 16 or older.

 *Sign-up for one or more 4-hour shift and shop an hour earlier for pre-sale (shop at 5:00 instead of 6:00).

 *You can schedule your shift(s) online, or by contacting us.

 *Don't forget Dads and Husbands – we could use their help too, and you can count their shift plus yours.
-We especially need them for the pre-sale on Tuesday, March 5th to help carry out large purchases and equipment, or to be on security detail.
+We especially need them for the pre-sale on Tuesday and opening day on Wednesday to help carry out large purchases and equipment, or to be on security detail.

 *You can cancel or change your shift up to 7 days before the first drop-off date, after that please plan on sending a replacement for your scheduled shift if for some reason you're unable to make it.